lijianweizhuwei/CMPT886/project/index.md

 Each node in the DAG which represents an operation can be legalized in one of several ways; these are the colors of the graph.

 Each typed operation in the DAG has a different estimated cost for each legalization technique.
+Here is an example of `2-Hybird` type of legalization for a SIMD instruction set

 <div align=center><img width="300" height="300"
 src="https://github.com/lijianweizhuwei/CMPT886/blob/master/image/Hybird.jpg"/></div>